jelastic-jps/lets-encrypt/text/description.md

 **Note:**
 * Leave the *External Domain(s)* field blank for issuing a test SSL certificate bound to the internal environment domain.
 * Public IP address will be automatically attached to all nodes within the entry point layer (application server or load balancer).
+* At least 512 MB RAM (4 cloudlets) are recommended for the correct installation of the Let's Encrypt add-on.